rsayers/multirun/README.md

 Quickstart
 ----------

-Once installed "multirun" will be in your PATH.
+Once installed `multirun` will be in your PATH.
 You will also need to build a toml file with the commands you wish to run:

 ```